Davis Large Cap Value SMA

 Davis Advisors is committed to communicating with our investment partners as candidly as possible because we believe our clients benefit from understanding our investment philosophy and approach.
 Our views and opinions include “forward-looking statements” which may or may not be accurate over the long term.
 Forward-looking statements can be identified by words like “believe,” “expect,” “anticipate,” or similar expressions.
 You should not place undue reliance on forward-looking statements, which are current as of the date of this report.
 We disclaim any obligation to update or alter any forward-looking statements, whether as a result of new information, future events, or otherwise.
 While we believe we have a reasonable basis for our appraisals and we have confidence in our opinions, actual results may differ materially from those we anticipate.

 The investment objective of a Davis Large Cap Value account is long-term growth of capital.
 There can be no assurance that Davis will achieve its objective.
-Davis Large Cap Value accounts invest primarily in common stock of large companies with market capitalizations of at least $10 billion.
-The principal risks are: stock market risk, manager risk, common stock risk, headline risk, large- capitalization companies risk, midand small-capitalization companies risk, financial services risk, foreign country risk, emerging markets risk, foreign currency risk, depositary receipts risk, and fees and expenses risk.
+Davis Advisors uses the Davis Investment Discipline to invest a client’s assets principally in common stocks (including indirect holdings of common stock through depositary receipts) issued by large companies with market capitalizations of at least $10 billion.
+Historically, the Large-Cap Value strategy has invested a significant portion of its assets in financial services companies and in foreign companies, and may also invest in mid- and small-capitalization companies.
+The principal risks are: China risk, common stock risk, depositary receipts risk, emerging market risk, fees and expenses risk, financial services risk, focused portfolio risk, foreign country risk, foreign currency risk, headline risk, large-capitalization companies risk, manager risk, mid- and small-capitalization companies risk, and stock market risk.
 See the ADV Part 2 for a description of these principal risks.